Lorenn Walker, JD, MPH

 Mara is a 1998 graduate of New York University.
 She is an educator and currently receiving training as a Restorative Circle facilitator for Hawai‘i Friends.

-Nettie is from a ancient line of traditional Hawaiian healers.
-As a child she was chosen by her family to carry on the haku tradition and was trained as a healer and has practiced this for many years.
+Nettie is from an ancient line of traditional Hawaiian healers.
+As a child, she was chosen by her family to carry on the haku tradition and was trained as a healer and has practiced this for many years.
 She is a respected trainer and provider of ho‘oponopono and other Hawaiian healing cultural practices.
 She is a skilled facilitator and recorder.

 Nadine Dudoit, MSW

-Tribute to the wonderful Diane Stowell, LFMT who help launch many exciting Hawai’i Friends programs: Diane is no longer able to work for us to to illness, but her hard work and compassion will be deeply appreciated always.
+Tribute to the wonderful Diane Stowell, LFMT who help launch many exciting Hawai’i Friends programs: Diane passed away recently, but her hard work and compassion will be deeply appreciated always.
 Diane worked with Lorenn meeting people, who pled guilty to crimes including violent crimes, in their homes providing them with the opportunity to address damaged relationships restoratively.
 Diane was a licensed family and marriage therapist.
 In addition to seeing individual clients and families, she facilitated solution-focused and restorative interventions with adults and youth for the Hawai‘i Friends.
 She was a senior mediator and trainer for the Mediation Center of the Pacific since 1986.
 She was a psychologist for the Claremont Unified School District in California for 12 years.
 She taught seminars for schoolteachers and administrators from 1984 through 1995 on working with at-risk youth in America and Europe.
-Her post graduate work was conducted at the School of Psychology and Marriage and Family Therapy at the California State University at Fullerton in California in 1978; she earned her masters degree from the University of Redlands in 1968; and her bachelors degree at the University of California at Los Angeles in 1956.
+Her post-graduate work was conducted at the School of Psychology and Marriage and Family Therapy at the California State University at Fullerton in California in 1978; she earned her masters degree from the University of Redlands in 1968; and her bachelors degree at the University of California at Los Angeles in 1956.
 Her legacy inspires Hawai’i Friends and many in Honolulu and all over the world who loved her.